Skip to content

 Args:

-source_format: format of the bounding box.
+source_format: Format of the input bounding boxes.
 Should be 'coco', 'pascal_voc', or 'yolo'.

 check_validity: Check if all boxes are valid boxes.